 There are a great number of opportunities to specialise in many areas.
-We cover four branches of nursing in the Institute of Health Professions:
+We cover four branches of nursing in the Institute of Health:

 Undergraduate Pre-registration courses:

 Before you place an enquiry with the Institute of Health Professions, you may find that your questions can be answered by our FAQ section.
-Please also view our Information Sheet (PDF 337K, Downloads file) for Nursing and Midwifery courses
+Please also view our IoHP Information Sheet (PDF 148K, Downloads file) for Nursing and Midwifery courses

-We welcome applications for second year entry only to the B.Nurs (Hons) course.
+We welcome applications for second year entry only to the BNurs (Hons) course.
+Find out more.

 Start: January or September

 Where: Wolverhampton, Walsall or Burton (Please note there is no student accommodation at Burton campus)